 A common situation that healthcare accountants run into is an accumulation of credits in accounts receivable.
 This happens when the amount collected via payers and/or patients for a service is greater than the amount owed.
 It is easy for all such credits to total in the millions of dollars.

 Writing a check is one response to this credit accumulation.
 However, providers like hospitals often end up with numerous outstanding checks due to recipients who have died or moved.
-In some states, funds from such uncollected checks must be turned over to state government.
+In some states, funds from such uncollected checks must be turned over to the state governments.

 As you think about the next step in your career, earning an online Healthcare Master of Business Administration (HCMBA) degree from the George Washington University (GW) can develop your knowledge of these accounting practices and challenges, along with many others.